Who needs a business license?

 Non-resident businesses must renew their license prior to conducting business in the new calendar year.
 If you do not intend to conduct business in the City limits, please indicate this on your renewal form.

-If your business is closed, you may indicate this on your renewal form by writing "CLOSED" and the date the business closed.
-Please sign and date the form to allow us to close your business license account in our system.
+If your business is closed, you may indicate this on your renewal form by noting this and the date the business closed.

-Yes, some businesses are exempt from business license requirements under State and Federal law or have limitations on the amount or method of computing the tax.
-Please contact the Business License office at 803-329-7042 for more information about exemptions.
+Yes, some businesses are exempt from business license fees, however the business or organization must still apply using our online services in order to obtain a compliance certificate.
+Please contact the Business License office at 803-325-5590 for more information about exemptions.